 Step 2: Workout the average price per square foot of the comps

-Step 3: Multiply price per square foot by the property's square footage
+Step 3: Multiply the average price per square foot by the square footage of investment property

 What is the 70 rule in real estate?

-The 70% Rule is a rule of thumb that property flippers can use to determine the maximum purchase price of a fix and flip property, based on the ARV.
+The 70% Rule is a real estate investing rule of thumb that property flippers can use to determine the maximum purchase price of a fix and flip property, based on the ARV.
 It effectively builds a 30% profit margin into the deal.
 Here’s how the 70 percent rule works: